casper-network/docs/source/docs/casper/developers/dapps/template-frontend.md

 npm install casper-js-sdk
 ```

-This guide will use [axios](https://axios-http.com/) to communicate with the backend, install it by running:
+This guide will use [axios](https://axios-http.com/) to communicate with the backend; install it by running:

 ```bash
 npm install axios